Freskoko/CycleTrafficWeather/INF161report.md

-### REPORT

-- LOOK MORE MAKE CLEAN

-- GOOGLE DOCS

 # Report for INF161 cycle traffic project

-**To run the code**
+**To run the model**
  - Open the folder "Project_Final_Henrik" in vscode
  - Click on the INF161project.py file
  - Run the python file
- - (Running from terminal is not recommened, as paths may be wrong)
+ - (Running from terminal is not recommended, as paths may be wrong)

 **To run the website**
  - Open the folder "app" in vscode
  - Click on the app.py file
  - Run the python file
  - Navigate in your browser to http://localhost:8080/
- - Wait if needed, as for your first run the model is being buildt from scratch
+ - Wait if needed, as for your first run the model is being built from scratch
- - (Running from terminal is not recommened, as paths may be wrong)
+ - (Running from terminal is not recommended, as paths may be wrong)

-***If I'm not in PDF format, please open me in markdown formatting! (in vscode there is a button in the top right.)***
+***If I'm not in PDF format, please open me in markdown formatting! (in vscode there is a button with a magnifying glass in the top right.)***

 *Henrik Brøgger*